codsane/autotss/README.md

       - Determine if your iOS device requires a board config. iOS devices with multiple available board configs will require you to manually specify a board config.
 Check [this list](https://www.theiphonewiki.com/wiki/Models) to see if your device is applicable.
       - Put this information in devices.ini in the appropriate format (see below for formatting)
 2. Place the [tsschecker](https://github.com/tihmstar/tsschecker/releases) folder in the same directory as autotss.py
+	- Once the unzipped tsschecker folder is in the same directory as autotss.py, the binary for your operating system will be automatically selected
-	- A path to your tsschecker binary can be manually provided:
+	- Or you can manually provide a path to your tsschecker binary:
       -   `autotss('/Users/codsane/tsschecker/tsschecker_macos')`
       -   `python3 autotss.py -p /Users/codsane/tsschecker/tsschecker_macos`
 3. Run `python3 autotss.py`